 If you’d prefer to keep costs down by having a smaller wedding, stick to your guns – you may well feel pressured into inviting more people than you’d like.
 Try to explain to others the impact these additions will make to the cost of your wedding.

 You could also cut costs by keeping the ceremony and wedding breakfast smaller, then inviting everyone you want to the evening.
 Without the need for arrival drinks and a full wedding breakfast meal – the cost per head for evening guests is so much cheaper.

-When it comes to bridesmaids’ dresses, I saw many for £70 - £150 each but if you don’t want to spend that much, you really don’t have to.
+When it comes to bridesmaids’ dresses, there are plenty out there for £70 - £150 each but if you don’t want to spend that much, you really don’t have to.